top of page

 Sofia: Bring with you a reusable bottle.

 Scott: There’s a lot of very trendy, fancy water bottles.
-In my household alone, we have a Hydro Flask that my wife adores and a Stanley cup.
+In my household alone, we have a Hydro Flask that my wife adores and a Stanley Cup.
 Should we subscribe to these fads in schmancy water bottles if it means that we reduce our reliance on single-use plastic water bottles?

 Scott: Only one!?
 They do different things!

-Sofia: They’re just supposed to contain water and bring it to your mouth!
+Sofia: They’re supposed to contain water and bring it to your mouth!

-Scott: Some have straws… some don’t have straws… some fit in a cup holder… some are…
+Scott: Some have straws… some don’t, some fit in a cup holder…, and some are…

 Scott: OK.